 Lobsang Sangay casually mentions that he has just arrived, after a 36-hour whirlwind trip covering Zurich, Brussels, and Prague, before his trip to Kyiv.
 What keeps him moving?

-Tenacity seems to be a key part of Sangay’s personality, relating that before the US passed the Tibetan Policy and Support Act of 2020, which recognized him as the official leader of the exile government, he had been denied meetings, over a decade, more than 40 times by the White House and State Department.
+Tenacity seems to be a key part of Sangay’s personality, relating that before the US passed the Tibetan Policy and Support Act of 2020, which recognized him as the official leader of the exile government, he had been denied entry into the White House and State Department, over a decade, more than 40 times.

 Advertisement